ironcev/thp.im/_posts/2015-04-23-the-three-laws-of-a-symptom-fix-removal-and-reappearance.md

 tags: bugs
 ---
 <p class='alert alert-info'>
-This is the third post in my <em>The Three Laws of a Symptom Fix</em> blog post series.
-The overview of the whole series can be found <a href="{% post_url 2015-06-07-the-three-laws-of-a-symptom-fix-overview %}">here</a>.
+This is the third post in the blog post series called <em>The Three Laws of a Symptom Fix</em>.
+The series talks about the consequences of fixing a symptom and not the cause of a bug.
+The overview of the whole series can be found <a href="{% post_url 2015-06-07-the-three-laws-of-a-symptom-fix-the-overview %}">here</a>.
 </p>

 ##The First Law of a Symptom Fix